xinchenyu/csc380/index.md

 ## Course staff
 * Instructor: Xinchen Yu
-* Teaching assistants:
+* Teaching assistants: Saiful Salim, Haris Riaz, Tian Tan

 Office hours:
-* Xinchen Yu: Tuesday 2:00pm-3:00pm, Gould-Simpson 854
+* Xinchen Yu: Thursday `12:00pm-2:00pm`, Gould-Simpson 829.
+  * You are welcome to drop in at any time during this period.
+However, students in this course will be given priority from `1:00pm-2:00pm`.
+If you arrive outside of this priority window, please understand that wait times may vary depending on whether students from another course are being helped.